eez-open/studio/help/en-US/components/widgets/Image.md

 The name of the bitmap to be displayed.

+## Change pivot point (default is center)

+If enabled then specify the image pivot point X and Y coordinate.

 ## Pivot X

 X position of the center of rotation.
 If left blank, the center of rotation is in the middle of the Widget.